Experience the gateway to Africa as you explore fascinating cities, epic mountains, and mouthwatering food through our Morocco family travel blog.

 Tips For Family Travel in Morocco

 The amount of work that goes into planning a trip to Morocco really depends on what you plan to get out of your trip.
 If your plan is to lounge on the beaches of Agadir, you might find the trip as painless as a trip to the Caribbean.
-But, if you’re planning on traveling throughout the country and exploring some of the historic cities, you might find some surprises along the way.
+But, if you’re planning on traveling throughout the country and exploring some of the Roman ruins, historic cities, or luxury desert camping experiences, you might find some surprises along the way.

 The good news is that there are relatively few areas of Morocco where travel with kids is not advised.
 And travel throughout the country is considered very safe.